 As the NFTs were picked up, their prices increased as Stecklenburg was starting the game as the main goalkeeper.
 Thus, Stecklenburg NFT became a hot prospect and could yield some good profits for the players or users who bought them.

 Even though the profit from trading card NFTs might be smaller than the average salary of an Ajax, the issue is that players are able to conduct gambling activities despite being restricted from doing so.

 According to a Dutch Football Association comment, players are indeed banned from gambling; however, because Sorare does not fall under the gambling rules, players cannot be held accountable.

 This phenomenon is being investigated further.
-Despite not being considered a gambling activity, Sorare told athletic, that they’re taking appropriate actions to limit foul play and prevent misinterpretation.
+Despite not being considered a gambling activity, Sorare told athletes, that they’re taking appropriate actions to limit foul play and prevent misinterpretation.